plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 }
 ```

 Imagine the effect of having this test in your project.
 You embark on a new feature that needs a new table.
 You add an Entity subclass and run your build.
-This test fails, telling you the table doesn&#8217;t exist yet.
+This test fails, telling you the table doesn't exist yet.
 You add a migration script to create the table and run your build.
 This test fails, telling you that you have a typo in a property name.
 You fix it and run your build.
 This test passes.
 You can reliably save and load the new entity.
 Then you start to write your actual feature with its own tests.
 You and your teammates, _cannot forget_ to do the right thing at each step.

 ## Expressive Testing

 All in all, this approach to integration testing leaves me with a great deal of confidence in the system under test, with very little code having to appear in each test.
-A new team member cannot forget to start their tests from a clean slate, they cannot forget that they need to avoid misusing DbContext when setting up sample records, they don&#8217;t have to come up with silly random values for properties, they cannot forget to exercise the full IoC container/transaction/validation/Mediatr pipeline, they cannot forget to test that their entities actually persist, and their resulting tests are clear and concise, telling a story about how the feature should behave.
+A new team member cannot forget to start their tests from a clean slate, they cannot forget that they need to avoid misusing DbContext when setting up sample records, they don't have to come up with silly random values for properties, they cannot forget to exercise the full IoC container/transaction/validation/Mediatr pipeline, they cannot forget to test that their entities actually persist, and their resulting tests are clear and concise, telling a story about how the feature should behave.